hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 https://github.com/red/red/issues/3369

 [15:23:39](#g0RDwZeTsKUr3RCiP5aHAr3haq0UDrAbQx-xD7JoLtM) <hiiamboris (NOT THIS ONE)>:
-I fixed it all 2 years ago Ì†ΩÌ∏â still waiting for review
+I fixed it all 2 years ago üòâ still waiting for review

 [15:24:26](#vz5zw0cYxJ_OZ_HutEGcqx-gJqjoHdxHDK_lxYvlO2A) <hiiamboris (NOT THIS ONE)>:
 * I fixed it all a year ago ;) still waiting for review